sriharshith-2006/sriharshith-2006/README.md

 ## 🏦 Loan Approval Prediction

-Machine Learning project for predicting loan approval based on applicant information.

-### Features
+A supervised Machine Learning project that predicts whether a loan application will be approved based on applicant details such as income, credit history, employment status, and loan amount.
+The workflow involved handling missing values, encoding categorical variables, and engineering derived features (like income-to-loan ratio) before training and comparing multiple classification algorithms.
+Model performance was evaluated using accuracy, precision, and recall to ensure the final model generalizes well to unseen applicants.

 - Data Cleaning
 - Feature Engineering